Chapter 10 Managing Field Trials

 10.2.3 Adding a trial from an uploaded file

-If you already have trial design layout in a spreadsheet, you can add your trial into the database by using “Upload Trial” form.
-To access “Upload Trial” form, click on “Upload Existing Trial(s)” button on the “Manage Trials” page.
+If you already have trial design layout in a spreadsheet, you can add your trial into the database by using the “Upload Existing Trial(s)” button on the Manage Trials page.

 Step 1:

 The first step is to understand what the format of the trial upload is.
 It is important to understand that the field layout represents plots in the experiment.
 Each plot has a globally unique plot_name, a sequential plot_number that is unique in the trial (but not globally unique. e.g. 101, 102, 103 for three separate plots), an accession_name representing what genotype is planted in that plot, and a block_number representing design replication.
 Each plot can be thought of as having a row_number and a column_number representing the relative position of the plot in a grid (e.g. the top left plot is row 1 column 1 following by row 1 column 2).
 Each plot can be planted with an amount of seed from a seedlot, where the seedlot_name represents the specific seed packet that was used, and num_seed_per_plot and weight_gram_seed_per_plot represent amount that were transferred from the seedlot_name to the plot_name.
-Treatments (management factors) can be applied onto plots using additional column names in your file, where a 1 represents if the factor was applied to the plot and an empty cell means it was not applied.
+Treatments can be applied onto plots using additional column names in your file, where a 1 represents if the treatment was applied to the plot and an empty cell means it was not applied.

 Minimum File requirements